 Other junior teams called Holland Park their home.
 The Park was named after long-serving local politician John Joseph Holland (1877-1955), Labor MLA for Flemington for 30 years from 1925, and representative for Hopetoun Ward on the Melbourne City Council for many years.
 He fought for better recreation facilities in the Ken-Flem area, arguing against proposals to develop the land into a pig market in the 1930s and a motor cycle speedway in the late 1940s.
-Holland Park was originally a low-lying area prone to flooding (nicknamed Seagull Swamp and South Kensington Swamp), only becoming a recreation area after considerable reclamation efforts over several decades (and the removal of a tannery and noxious rubbish dump).
+Holland Park was originally a low-lying area prone to flooding (nicknamed Seagull Swamp and South Kensington Swamp), only becoming a recreation area after considerable reclamation efforts over several decades.
 Sport was also played at Wight’s Paddock, below the Ridgeway (now Kensington Banks).
 After Wight’s Paddock and Seagull Swamp were declared unfit for grazing purposes in the 1890s, they became much needed alternative sporting grounds to Newmarket Reserve.
 Known in general as the South Kensington Ground, there were several ovals for winter and summer sport, a cinder track for cycling and a children’s playground.
-Until change rooms, storage facilities and toilets were built at Holland Park in the 1970s, local residents provided facilities and did the ground preparation themselves.
+These were lost however when the Army Depot was built during WWII and Seagull Swamp became used as a tip.
+After Holland Park was formally created in the 1960s, the area was gradually reclaimed for recreation, the noxious tip and a skin drying store being removed.
+But until change rooms, storage facilities and toilets were built at Holland Park in the 1970s, local residents provided facilities and did the ground preparation themselves.

 The Kensington Youth Club, founded by local parents in the late 1960s, fostered junior sport at Holland Park including football and cricket; the U13 boys football team was victorious in the 1972 grand final in the NDFL, while the U11s won the 1976 grand final.
 Local stalwarts included Stan and Bonnie Brown, Judy McRae and Brian Kane.
 The North Melbourne and Kensington junior football teams joined forces in 1986 and went on to win flags in the FDFL, including U15 in 1987, U13 in 1990 and U16 in 1997.